 If you have been accused of a sex offense in North Carolina, or have already been arrested, the best thing you can do is contact a seasoned sex crimes defense lawyer.
 These are serious accusations that you need to address immediately.
 Sex offender registration, prison time, and irreparable damage to your reputation are all on the line but do not assume these allegations mean a conviction.
 You are innocent until proven guilty, and there are steps you can take to protect yourself.

-With decades of experience and an impressive trial record in North Carolina, Wilmington criminal defense attorney Thom Goolsby can preserve your rights, investigate what happened, and fight to clear your name.
+Wilmington criminal defense attorney Thom Goolsby can preserve your rights, investigate what happened, and fight to clear your name.
 As soon as you become aware of a sex crime investigation, contact Attorney Thom Goolsby.
 He offers free initial consultations, where he will listen to what happened, walk you through the process, and explain what comes next.

-Call (910) 763–3339, send a text or contact us online.
+910-262-7401, send a text or contact us

 You should not talk to the police on your own, whether you have been arrested or not.
 You might think that if you talk to the officer, you can clear up the misunderstanding.
 This is seldom the case.
 Sex crime detectives many times hear what they wish to hear, know how to manipulate your answers and can misrepresent the evidence they claim to have.
 Answering police questions without an attorney is the dumbest thing you can do.
 It leads to more problems than benefits.